jakemperry/plotly-challenge/README.md

 ## Resources

 This dashboard consists of a [horizontal bar chart](https://plotly.com/javascript/horizontal-bar-charts/), a [bubble chart](https://plotly.com/javascript/bubble-charts/), and a [gauge chart](https://plotly.com/javascript/gauge-charts/) which are all based on Plotly.

+JavaScript D3 is used to make an initial load of a sample data JSON and populate the dropdown menu to show options for every available test subject ID number.
+D3 is also used to run event handlers so that the page updates whenever a new test subject ID number is selected from the dropdown menu.